blukatdevelopment/FPS_Framework/Planning/README.md

 - Set up outward-facing nodejs server to offer this service.
 - Build static Util method in this project to attempt to connect and use configured auth service endpoint.

-## Save/Load options in Adventure mode pause menu
-- Static method to figure out if in singleplayer adventure mode
-- Add the button when this is true

-## Load option in adventure menu
-- DONE Add the button to lead to the load menu

-## Load menu
-- DONE Context-sensitive back button
-- DONE Check saves directory and list .adventure files in scrolling list
-- DONE Add load button that starts game using selected file

-## Select adventure name in adventure menu
-- DONE Add text field
-- DONE auto-validation with overwrite warning